 Which Models Are Available?

-As of February 2025, GitHub Models provides access to dozens of models across multiple providers.
+GitHub Models now provides access to more than 50 models across multiple providers.
 The catalog includes both commercial and open-weight models spanning different capabilities and price points.

 Available Model Categories